 You can have the pictures of the Leader, Ali Khamenei, in all sizes, for all circumstances, and for all tastes.
 They are thousands of them on Ali Djoun Khamenei’s website to choose from.

-The Shiite Islamic Republic is not a fortuitous creation, a history’s trap; it is a mirror reflecting a political culture that the majority of Iranians deem acceptable.
+The Islamic Republic of Iran is not a fortuitous creation, a history’s trap; it can be described as the Shiism a Reactionary Mentality Under a Glass Dome. it is a mirror reflecting a political culture that the majority of Iranians deem acceptable.

 In Iran, despotism (zourgoui) and obeying despots is a deep-rooted cultural phenomenon.
 Since the instauration of the Islamic Republic (Velayat-e Faqih), Shiism gave birth to it, it has been perfected by the edicts according to the Sharia.
 They must be followed unchallenged.